 WHERE Did the Dog Bite or Injury Happen?

 - Did my friend or family member bring the dog to my house?

 - Was I visiting a friend or family member?

 - Was the dog on its own property?

 - Was the dog controlled or restricted?

-- Was it on common area of an apartment complex such as a hallway, playground or parking lot?
+- Was it in a common area of an apartment complex such as a hallway, playground, or parking lot?

 WHO Can I Sue?

 Depending on the circumstances of your dog attack or injury, you may be able to sue any of the following and anyone else who has acted negligently regarding the dog that caused the attack.

 - The dog’s owner: In general under Ohio law, the dog’s owner is liable for the dog’s actions with a few exceptions.